Lorraine Margeson tamped the sugar sand gently around a wooden stake as storm clouds mushroomed above her.

 "It wiped them out," she said.
 "Just like that, overnight, all of your work can be gone."

-Better yet, she counted 99 Least Tern nests, up from 49 the week before.
-Six black skimmer nests were active, and she saw an American oystercatcher nest nestled between a group of sea oats.
+Better yet, she counted 99 least tern nests, up from 49 the week before.
+Six black skimmer nests were active, and she saw an American oystercatcher nest nestled among sea oats.

-She posts her findings on a Facebook page she created called Friends of Outback Key, complete with photographs and observations, like scolding those who get too close to the nests.
+She posts her findings on a Facebook page she created called Friends of Outback Key.

 "People are getting it," she said.
 "But you've got to keep educating them, so the chicks have a chance to survive."